dradtke/blog/content/post/building-gtk-applications-like-websites.md

 or frankly to mimic the web.
 So in order to support scripting, we will need to "extend" the format to support what we need.

-To recap, here is how you would define client-side behavior for a regular web application:
+For reference, in order to run a script on a regular web page, you could put a tag like this in your
+HTML:

 ```html
 <script type="text/javascript">